cobrich/Go2StudyTelegramChatBot/DOCS.md

 - Added processing of errors for all Telegram API requests (query.answer and others) to prevent bot from crashing during timeouts and network errors
 - Added source field to questions table to properly track AI-generated questions
 - Updated question handling to use source field instead of question_type for determining question origin
-- Fixed question source display in UI (🟢 for database questions, �� for AI-generated)
+- Fixed question source display in UI (🟢 for database questions, 🟣 for AI-generated)
 - Fixed: For all AI-generated questions, the correct answer is now always included in the answer options shown to the user (even if Gemini or the database missed it)
+- Test is now counted as completed only after all questions are answered; test result is saved only once per test (not per question)

 ## Usage